Big Al Two

 The middle of the Bighorn Basin is dotted with over 1,ooo scientifically documented fossil collection sites.
 The first complete specimens of Eohippus, the early dawn horse, and Coryphodon, the first large browsing animal, were discovered and collected in this area.
 And, the Natural Trap Cave in the Big Horns essentially contains the entire record of the Pleistocene up until 10,000 - 12,000 years ago.

-Copyright © 2013 Bighorn Basin Geoscience Center.
+Copyright © 2014 Geoscience Adventures.
 All rights reserved

 (except for images and text as noted)